Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAmericanEngine.rst

 where :math:`t` is the time prior to maturity, :math:`B_i(S_t)` is the basis function of the values of actual stock prices :math:`S_t` at time :math:`t`.
 The constant coefficients of basis functions are written as :math:`a_i` , and acts as weights to the basis functions.
 The discounted subsequent realized cash flows from continuation called :math:`Y_t`.

-Here we employed polynomial function with weights as the basis functions, so the conditional expectations can be re-written as:
+Here, the polynomial function is employed with weights as the basis functions, so the conditional expectations can be re-written as:

 .. math::
         E_t[Y_t|S_t] = a + bS_t + cS_t^2